khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-components.md

 Always provide basic or example sub-component options for a component with slots.
 These should be published as part of the library and added to the component as [preferred values](https://help.figma.com/hc/en-us/articles/5579474826519-Explore-component-properties#preferred), ensuring designers can easily see and select them.
 Include variations such as small content, large content, or real product content examples.
 Additionally, include an obvious "build your own" option in the slot choices to encourage customization when needed.

+### Using Figma variables

+[Variables in Figma](https://help.figma.com/hc/en-us/articles/15339657135383-Guide-to-variables-in-Figma) store reusable values that can be applied to all kinds of design properties and prototyping actions.

+When building components, [use design tokens](https://design.gitlab.com/product-foundations/design-tokens-using) by applying Figma variables from the Design token library.
+However, not all Figma variables are design tokens.

+New variables should only be created when essential to sync integrated components.

 ### Naming properties

 Use the following guidelines and principles when naming properties.
 Consistent naming will make components easier to maintain and use.